Mao Zedong Caused One of World’s Worst Environmental Disasters, Killing Millions

-While disasters are common throughout the history of mankind, one of the worst environmental disasters began in China during 1958.
+While disasters are common throughout the history of mankind, one of the worst environmental disasters began in China in 1958.
 It all started when Mao Zedong, the leader of the People’s Republic of China, was looking for ways to improve life in China.

-Mao undertook several massive campaigns aimed at modernizing and improving life.
+Mao Zedong undertook several massive campaigns aimed at modernizing and improving life.
 One of these campaigns was the “Four Pests Campaign,” part of the “Great Leap Forward” between 1958 and 1962.

 Mao Zedong’s Four Pests Campaign